I got my ham radio license in 1970 and began my

 interest was mainly devoted to this band.

-I am interested in all VHF weak signal modes (MS, EME, Aurora,
+I am interested in all VHF weak signal modes (MS, EME, Aurora, Es, Troposcatter, F2).

 Up to now I worked 406 squares in 60 DXCC countries (via